 Upon arrival, students met with their coordinator Katie Wortman for a daily agenda, breakfast and to sign the thank yous for the day’s speakers.
 3 students were today’s leadership team.
 Their job was to meet and introduce our speakers as well as help with organizing lunch clean up and thanking our speakers at the end of the day.

 The FARMS theme for the day was learning about Greenhouse and Nursery Management.
 Students engage in experiential learning that demonstrates the balance between ag production, they learned about the size and scope including the economic impact of the agricultural industry in the county, state, and nation.
 Students also gained an understanding of the natural resources used in agriculture production and the ecological impact on the environment.
 We were excited to learn that the high humidity and misting water system was low usage at the 9 greenhouses on the property.
-Students were able to see the entire process of sewing seeds and see the different stages of those seeds and finally seeing them planted in the fields.
+Students were able to see the entire process of sowing seeds and see the different stages of those seeds and finally seeing them planted in the fields.

 Program: FARMS Leadership

 Region: Central Valley South

 Location of Field Day: UC Davis Veterinary Medicine California Animal Health & Food Safety Laboratory System Center, Tulare CA

 Field Day Host(s) and Mentors: Dr. John Adaska, Dr. Terry Lehenbauer, Kathy Glenn, Karen Tonook, and Ms. Gregory